Direct Visual Odometry

 Normally, point #4 is accomplished by minimizing the reprojection error of your matched keypoints.

-Where $T_j$ is the camera pose (extrinsics) and $K$ the camera intrinsics.
+Where Tj is the camera pose (extrinsics) and K the camera intrinsics.
 In constrast, photometric bundle adjustment minimizes the photometric error which is a pixel wise metric of intensity.

-Where $I$ is the image intensity function and $x$ are the pixel locations where we want to compute this photometric error. $||\cdot||_F$ Is the Frobenius norm.
+Where I is the image intensity function and x are the pixel locations where we want to compute this photometric error. ||||F Is the Frobenius norm.

 kp_base = sample_random_keypoints(N_kp)